 What is the Boosting Female Founders Initiative?

-The Boosting Female Founders Initiative Round 1 is a funding program to help female founders of startup businesses to launch and scale their businesses into domestic and global markets.
-It will help female entrepreneurs overcome the disadvantages they face in getting access to finance and support, to grow their startups.
+The Boosting Female Founders Initiative is grant to help female founders of startup businesses to launch and scale their businesses into domestic and global markets.

 The Boosting Female Founders Initiative will run over three years from 2020-21 to 2022-23.
 The program is part of the Women’s Economic Security Package, which helps to support more Australian women into work and supports Australia’s international obligations under the Convention on the Elimination of all forms of Discrimination against Women (CEDAW).
 The program will provide targeted support on a co-contribution basis to female founders of startup businesses (startups) to launch and scale their businesses into domestic and global markets.